QuadSpinner/Gaea-Docs/source/Guide/01-Interface/3-Viewport.md

 ![](/images/ui/viewport-2D-plain.webp)

 This mode shows a basic heightfield with minimal lighting.
 2D maps are shown in grayscale, with black representing lower areas and white representing higher areas.
-This is a great way to examine your terrain from an unbiased perspective, especially when dealing with 2D data; such as data map outputs, secondary output from erosion, and so on.
+This is a great way to examine your terrain from an unbiased perspective, especially when dealing with 2D data, such as data map outputs, secondary output from erosion, and so on.

 {.TIP}
 > You can change the gradient representing the mask color gradient in the viewport settings.